“I need a place to stay and I have no money”

 If you’re a solo traveler, you might find it expensive compared to hostels, but Airbnb is perfect when you’re a couple or a group.
 Other alternatives include Wimdu and Roomorama, but once again, I’m all for Airbnb.

 They offer a great alternative to hotels by providing more amenities, such as a kitchen and a laundry.
-Prices vary depending mostly on the type of lodging and location - if you can split the costs among a group of travelers, they can make your stay very special.
+Prices vary depending mostly on the type of lodging and location - if you can split the costs among a group of travelers, vacation rentals can make your stay very special.

 HomeAway, VRBO and Airbnb offer over 1 million places to sleep for a night or more to tourists around the world.
 Types of lodging are very varied: you can probably find something that suits you or that’s a bit more exotic than what you’re used to.